-- Sit patient out of bed for all meals (if not contraindicated) - Complete Malnutrition risk screen (in eMR) - Complete Food Chart (SEI110.120).
-If poor oral intake noted, consider referral to dietician - Encourage family to visit around meal times - Set up and open packeted meals

-- Provide and have access to regular snacks - Offer finger food if patient has lost the ability to use utensils - Provide regular mouth care - Offer option of weekly menu plan for family/ carers to assist with food choices if patient unable to self-select menu - Consider a speech pathology referral if swallowing concerns are observed during oral intake - If the patient is too drowsy to accept oral intake due to a hypoactive delirium, then the patient should be NBM until they are alert enough to recommence oral intake.
+- Sit patient out of bed for all meals (if not contraindicated) - Complete Malnutrition risk screen (in eMR) - Monitor the weight weekly as required - Complete Food Chart (SEI110.120).
+If poor oral intake noted, consider referral to dietician - Encourage family to visit around mealtimes - Set up and open packeted meals - Provide and have access to regular snacks - Offer finger food if patient has lost the ability to use utensils - Provide regular mouth care - Offer option of weekly menu plan for family/ carers to assist with food choices if patient unable to self-select menu - Consider a speech pathology referral if swallowing concerns are observed during oral intake - If the patient is too drowsy to accept oral intake due to a hypoactive delirium, then the patient should be NBM until they are alert enough to recommence oral intake.
 Once the patient is alert enough their baseline diet can be recommenced, with a referral to speech pathologist only required if concerns with swallowing are observed - Lengthy pre-operative fasting should be avoided as it is a risk for delirium.
-Patients should not fast for longer than 6 hours from solid foods (unless contraindicated eg bowel surgery) and 2 hours from fluids.
-If available provide high CHO drinks two hours prior to surgery. - Patients should be commenced on fluids and diet as soon as physiologically possible following any procedure.
-Adequate nutrition will assist in wound healing, stabilisation of blood glucose, prevention of other complications such as VTE, pressure injuries and electrolyte imbalances; all of which can contribute to delirium.
+Patients should not fast for longer than 6 hours from solid foods (unless contraindicated eg